erector666/test2/README.md

 1. Check that all imports are correct
 2. Ensure all JSX is properly formatted
 3. Verify that all dependencies are listed in `package.json`
+4. Make sure icon names match the current Heroicons version

+### Styling Issues

+If the app appears in black and white:
+1. Ensure Tailwind CSS is properly configured
+2. Check that `globals.css` imports Tailwind directives
+3. Verify that color classes are applied correctly
+4. Make sure the dark theme classes are working

 ## Deployment